-The Department of Interior Architecture offers a robust interior design curriculum.
-Students can choose from accredited professional degrees at the undergraduate or graduate level.
+The Department of Interior Architecture offers a robust and comprehensive interior design curriculum.
+Students can earn accredited professional degrees at the undergraduate or graduate level.

 Collaborative and Creative Community

-We emphasize collaboration in a noncompetitive but rigorous learning environment.
-We encourage a supportive studio culture, including constructive reviews from peers and visiting professionals as well as teamwork.
+Interior Architecture faculty members work closely with our students to offer a broad range of design experiences while guiding each student to explore and develop individual interests.
+We emphasize collaboration in a noncompetitive but rigorous learning environment by encouraging a supportive studio culture that includes teamwork and peer critiques.
 The department doesn't dictate a specific design aesthetic or ideology for you to follow.
-Instead, we encourage intellectual inquiry as the basis from which you forge your own design path.
+Instead, we encourage intellectual inquiry as the basis from which you shape your own design path.

 The Student Experience

 Our graduates are broadly educated designers who attain leadership positions in the US and abroad.
 We are dedicated to recognizing designers’ accountability for their impact on environmental, social, and cultural systems.
 We nurture future professionals by involving students in faculty research, internships, and mentoring relationships throughout the program.
 Our student organizations assume leadership roles in developing extracurricular programs and providing community service.